CLI Reference

 Example:

-project-planton pulumi up --manifest database.yaml
+project-planton pulumi up -f database.yaml

 tofu